Pakistan Railways: Carriage Factory Islamabad

 Pakistan Railways Carriage Factory, Islamabad was set up in 1970 under the technical collaboration of LHB, Germany for manufacture of passenger carriages.
 The capacity of the Factory is 150 passenger coaches per year on single shift basis.

 Moghalpura Railway Workshops

 The Moghalpura Railway Workshops, on the Lahore–Wagah Branch Line at Moghalpura Junction railway station (MGPR) in Lahore, are one of several rolling-stock repair sites.
 The workshop complex emerged at its present site in 1904 to manufacture, repair and overhaul passenger coaches and freight wagons for the North Western State Railway.
 In 1947, it was the only state-of-the-art workshop for Pakistan Railways.
 After partition, the Moghalpura Railway Workshops continued to host some 14,000 workers specializing in engineering skills.

 Concrete Sleeper Factories

-The railway owns five concrete sleeper factories in Sukkur, Khanewal, Kohat, Shahinabad and Kotri.
-The first factory was established in Sukkur in 1967, and the other four factories were opened between 1979 and 1981.
+The railway owns four concrete sleeper factories in Sukkur, Khanewal, Kohat, and Kotri.
+The first factory was established in Sukkur in 1967, and the other three factories were opened between 1981.
+A fifth factory, at Shaheenabad, was closed in 1996 due to financial constraints and the scarcity of water.